 Opening your business to overseas clients isn’t only the way to expand — it’s also a great move for your brand.
 However, you can’t do it without opening a merchant account first.
 With international shipping, be ready to take into account the delivery time and taxes.
 When subscribers are warned about them in advance, they appreciate your concern.

-Making purchases without compromising the safety of the financial data is a basic right.
+Making electronic transactions without compromising the safety of any financial data involved is a basic right.
 For those subscription services that offer autopay and billing renewals, this becomes even more important since we’re talking about storing financial data.
-Using a safe payment gateway is a solution to consider.
+Using a safe payment gateway is of crucial importance.

 In any business, delivering more than expected strengthens the relationship with the brand, and the retail subscription market is no different.
-Referral programs, seasonal deals, or limited-time promos will keep the clients engaged with the brand and serve as a great marketing tool for upselling.
+Referral programs, seasonal deals, or limited-time promos will keep customers engaged with the brand and serve as a great marketing tool for upselling.

 Adding new items to the list ensures dynamic brand growth, develops the client’s curiosity, and helps land new customers.
 But how do you market it if you’re a subscription business?
 Discounts alone might not be an option since the people aren’t willing to pay for what they haven’t tried.
 Here’s where offering samples might do a better job.
 For instance, Sephora gives two free samples with each order, so you can order a full-size product later and be happy about the purchase rather than spend money and get disappointed.